yessur3808/web_based_lottery/README.md

 Currently the system assigns a winning ticket from the start along with ticket buyers However a better system would be to allow users to purchase tickets and assign a winner after the 1 minute mark then regenerate a new lottery.

 Adding in the ability to add new users as well.
+A Simple login system, a reward system for every lottery won.

+I would rather than using a scheduler use a countdown for a time set by the lottery generation to 1.5 minutes from the time it is generated after the time runs out it outputs a winner and winning ticket.
+Then proceeds to make a new lottery with the same process.

 Also adding a MongoDB would add a lot in terms of optimization for data storage due to its binary version of JSON.
 Also aids it in supporting more advanced types of data.